MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMBoundaryToGroup.md

 ## DESCRIPTION
 The **Add-CMBoundaryToGroup** cmdlet assigns boundaries to a boundary group.

-In Microsoft System Center Configuration Manager, a boundary is an intranet location that contains one or more devices that you can manage.
+In Configuration Manager, a boundary is an intranet location that contains one or more devices that you can manage.
 A boundary can be an IP subnet, Active Directory site name, IPv6 prefix, or an IP address range.

 You can use boundary groups to manage network locations.